 Getting around Nepal

-Note: Air fares must be paid in foreign currency by foreign nationals.
-Only Nepalese and Indian nationals are allowed to pay in Nepalese Rupees.
+Note: Airfares must be paid in foreign currency by foreign nationals.

-Documentation: An International Driving Permit is valid in Nepal for 15 days, after which a local licence is required.
-A temporary licence is available from local authorities on presentation of a valid national driving licence.
+An International Driving Permit is valid in Nepal for 15 days, after which a local licence is required.
+A temporary licence is available from local authorities on presentation of a valid national driving license.

 Taxi: Metered taxis are plentiful in Kathmandu; at night, the meter reading plus 50% is standard.
 Private taxis are more expensive and fares should be agreed before departure.

-Tempos: These are metered three-wheel scooters, which work out slightly cheaper than taxis.
+Tempos: These metered three-wheel scooters are slightly cheaper than taxis.

 Rickshaws: These operate throughout Kathmandu.
 Fares should be negotiated in advance.